 do not apply indifferently to children by category.
 A child’s interests are not capable of legislative determination by group.

 It must be noted that the court did not prohibit the application of children’s rights to a category of children, but the indifferent application of children’s rights.
-Children’s rights must be applied by taking the individual circumstances of every child into account.
+Children’s rights must be applied by taking the individual circumstances of every child or group of children into account.
 Thus the court emphasised that legislative provisions setting predetermined formulas or a one-size-fits-all approach could not be haphazardly applied to groups of children because of the risk of infringing on the best interests of individual children in the process.
+The need for individualisation is further strengthened by the factors which should be kept in mind when the best-interests-rights of different children or groups of children are balanced in terms of section 36 of the Constitution.

 An explicit general reference to the best interests of the child is absent from sections 8 and 9 of the Schools Act and the only explicit reference to the interests of other parties involved in disciplinary proceedings is to be found in section 8(5)(a) of the Schools Act, which deals with their due-process interests.
 The provision distinguishes between the transgressor and “other parties”, but does not distinguish between the interests of adult “other parties” such as educators and children as “other parties”.
 One would expect there to be a difference between the levels of safe-guarding the interests of children as opposed to the interests of adults.
 The lack of child-centeredness or a mere sensitivity to the different needs and abilities of children in different age groups is actually highlighted by the one-size-fits-all-learners-and-children approach of section 8 and 9 of the Schools Act.

-Despite the fact that all the parties involved in a discipline matter interests are very divers and complex the Schools Act focuses on only one dimension namely their “due process” interests.
+Despite the fact that the interests of all parties involved in a discipline matter are very divers and complex the Schools Act focuses on only one dimension namely their “due process” interests.
 “Due process” here refers to procedural due process, which deals with the application of fair procedures.
 Substantive due process refers to the appropriateness and fairness of rules.
 This section thus only ensures that a fair process is followed and that the rules must be fair.
 It does not oblige the SGB to ensure that all the other interests of all the learners in the school are also safeguarded and treated as of paramount importance during the disciplinary proceedings.

 Case law also illustrates that some of the HoDs have a very narrow view of what children need and often equate this with the right to education.
-The refusal of HoDs to confirm expulsions is indicative of an attitude that, as long as a child is in a school attending classes, his or her educational needs and interests are being met, and that, if a child is not in a school attending classes, the child’s right to education is being infringed upon.
+Departmental policies and the refusal of HoDs to confirm expulsions is indicative of an attitude that, as long as a child is in a school, attending classes, his or her educational needs and interests are being met, and that, if a child is not in a school attending classes, the child’s right to education is being infringed upon.
 This approach of HoDs fails to recognise that the above-mentioned other needs of children should often also be addressed before they will be in a position to engage meaningfully with academic content.

 2.1.6 Child-friendly proceedings as indicator of child-centeredness